prolajumokeoni/group-capstone/README.md

 # Group-Capstone

 > This is an API based webapp that displays movies and their titles.
 This is a single-page application(SPA) which contains the home page and comments modal pop-ups.
-Users can clike the `thumbs up` icon to give a like to their favorite and post comments by clicking on the `comment` button in the modal.
+Users can click the `thumbs up` icon to give a like to their favorite and post comments by clicking on the `comment` button in the modal.

 # Demo Link